webtechnick/CakePHP-Facebook-Plugin/readme.markdown

 * Create dynamic customizable facebook content with extreme ease.
 	* Share  (let your users share what they find on your site)
 	* Like  (let your users like what they find on your site)
+	* Send  (let your users send what they find on your site)
 	* Login/Logout (facebook users can login and logout with a single click .. no registration required)
+	* Registration (facebook users can register on your application with pre-populated data from their profile)
 	* Activity (allow users to show your applications and friends activity)
 	* Friend Pile (display your applications friends)
 	* Recommendations (display recommended urls based on the current page)